 The Tower of London, a historic fortress on the banks of the River Thames, has served as a royal palace, prison, and treasury, housing the Crown Jewels, and boasting iconic structures like the White Tower.

-Westminster Abbey, a UNESCO World Heritage Site, is a majestic medieval church where coronations, royal weddings, and burials have taken place for centuries, showcasing a blend of architectural styles and hosting the tombs of notable figures from British history.
+Westminster Abbey, a UNESCO World Heritage Site, is a medieval church where coronations, royal weddings, and burials have taken place for centuries, hosting the tombs of notable figures from British history.

 The London Eye is located in the Lambeth borough, on the South Bank of the River Thames.